-For purposes of certain investment limitations pertaining to diversification of the Fund's portfolio investments, the issuer of a loan participation will be the underlying borrower.
-However, in cases where the Fund does not have recourse directly against the borrower, both the borrower and each agent bank and co-lender interposed between the Fund and the borrower will be deemed issuers of a loan participation.
+For purposes of certain investment limitations pertaining to diversification of the Fund and/or an Underlying Fund's portfolio investments, the issuer of a loan participation will be the underlying borrower.
+However, in cases where the Fund and/or an Underlying Fund does not have recourse directly against the borrower, both the borrower and each agent bank and co-lender interposed between the Fund and/or an Underlying Fund and the borrower will be deemed issuers of a loan participation.